cvmiller/nat64/README.md

 Dang those Limiations!

 It has been called to my attention that the forked project, LEDE, of OpenWrt does **not** support the older OpenWrt packages.
 Fortunately, the LEDE Dev team have ported **tayga** package.
 However it still requires some setup to run, and the `nat64_start.sh` script has been updated to support LEDE routers as well as OpenWrt.
-Update 2018: As OpenWrt and LEDE re-merge, this script has been tested to ensure it works with version of OpenWrt 18.04.
+Update 2018: As OpenWrt and LEDE re-merge, this script has been tested to ensure it works with version of OpenWrt 18.04 & 19.07

-Some Topologyes do not use a WAN GUA (Global Unique Address), and instead relay on link-local.
+Some Topologies do not use a WAN GUA (Global Unique Address), and instead relay on link-local.
 This is also a correct topology.
 As of version 1.0, the script has been updated to support non-GUA-WAN topologies.